apmp-dxfg/m-layer-concept/docs/m_layer_examples.rst

 Plane angle
 ===========

-Plane angle is interesting because values are often expressed using bounded cyclic, or circular, values.
-This means that conversion between expressions of plane angle is quite different from other types of scale.
+Plane angle is interesting because values may be expressed using bounded cyclic, or circular, values.
+This means that conversion between expressions of angle is quite different from other types of scale.

 Scales for plane angle
 ----------------------